-The film never feels slow, despite containing only a single, short action scene as Powers is shot down.
+The film never feels slow, despite containing only a single, short action scene as the Russians shoot Powers down.
 In some ways it reminded me of Argo with its dramatisation of true events in spy history and attempt to squeeze maximum tension from relatively straightforward events – negotiations not inherently being the most exciting things in the world.
-Argo though went further, containing many fictional sequences, and Bridge of Spies does seem to have stuck closer to reality.
+Argo, though, went further, containing many fictional sequences, and Bridge of Spies appears to have stuck closer to reality.

 Two characters stand out in Bridge of Spies – Tom Hanks as Donovan and Mark Rylance as Abel.

-Hanks plays his usual character: the earnest, decent, man who stubbornly sticks to his straight-as-a-die principles and comes through against more manipulative forces.
-Marc Rylance steals most of the scenes he’s in as the stoical Abel, who slowly develops respect and trust in Donovan.
+Hanks plays his usual character: the earnest, decent man who stubbornly sticks to his straight-as-a-die principles and comes through against more manipulative forces.
+Mark Rylance steals most of the scenes he’s in as the stoical Abel, who slowly develops respect and trust in Donovan.

-To quibble again, the movie never really sets up why Donovan continues to be involved when his voluntary and largely thankless mission takes a turn for the dangerous.
+To quibble again, the movie never really sets up why Donovan continues to be involved when his thankless mission takes a turn for the dangerous.
 And I must admit I was expecting more about Powers, who really just has a bit part in the movie.

 The theme of Bridge of Spies is “everyone matters”.
 Donovan gets involved because even Soviet spies deserve a fair trial.
 The main dilemma for him in the spy swap is his determination to rescue not just the high profile, spy plane pilot, but the unimportant student too.
 Donovan himself confronts and refuses to buckle to the reds-under-the-beds pressure to throw the rulebook out from the CIA, the legal system and the public before moving on to show he can stand up to Soviet and East German intimidation too.

 This means Bridge of Spies is not a cynical movie.
-It does touch on the kind of shabby compromise and Realpolitik that characterised the real Cold War, but all the moral ambiguity is placed in the hands of the unsympathetic supporting characters like the CIA and KGB agents.
+It touches on the shabby compromise and Realpolitik that characterised the real Cold War, but the unsympathetic supporting characters like the CIA and KGB agents carry all the moral ambiguity.
 The main characters are all decent and courageous, even Abel, who’s portrayed very sympathetically.

 It was good to see that Bridge of Spies largely plays against us-versus-them propaganda.
-But, talking of propaganda, I did find it a bit amusing how the scenes in the USA all seemed to be set in the summer, with a warm colour palette, while simultaneously in Berlin it was perpetual winter.
+But, talking of propaganda, I found it amusing how the scenes in the USA all seemed to be set in the summer, with a warm colour palette, while simultaneously in Berlin it was perpetual winter.

 Reality: The True Story of the Spy Swap

-Bridge of Spies is broadly true, not altering the real events particularly, though dramatising a few moments – Donovan didn’t have his coat stolen or witness Berliners being killed and his house was not shot at, for example.
-The movie does shorten the real timescales – Abel was in prison for four years before the swap and Powers for two.
+Bridge of Spies is broadly true, not altering the real events particularly, though dramatising a few moments – Donovan didn’t have his coat stolen or witness Berliners being killed and no one shot at his house, for example.
+The movie shortens the real timescales – Abel was in prison for four years before the swap and Powers for two.
 The movie also compresses the negotiations, which took months, not days.
 Donovan was also much more connected to the intelligence services than the movie presents, having served in the OSS during World War Two.
 But overall, the movie is as true to life as we could hope for.